 7. Fat Side Braid

-Start by creating a dutch braid that reaches to your neck and then transition into a fishtail braid.
+Start by creating a dutch braid that reaches to your neck and then transitions into a fishtail braid.
 The key to a seamless transition is wrapping a strand of hair around the base of the fishtail braid for a smooth hair tied look.

 18. Bun with Single Braid

-Elevate your usual low ballerina bun with a three strand braid and a small sprig of flowers.
+Elevate your usual low ballerina bun with a three-strand braid and a small sprig of flowers.

 19. Messy Dutch Braid